California man, 18, killed by deputies was shot 5 times in back, independent autopsy shows

 "These findings confirm what we have known all along, which is that Andres was unjustifiably killed by a Los Angeles County Sheriff's deputy," Guardado's parents, Cristobal and Elisa, said in a statement.
 "Andres was a good boy, he was our son and he had so much life ahead of him.
 Our son did not deserve to die this way."

-The autopsy was requested by the family after the sheriff's department put a "security hold" on the results of the official report from the Los Angeles County Medical Examiner-Coroner.
+The autopsy, which was completed June 26, was requested by the family after the sheriff's investigators requested a "security hold" on the results of the official report from the Los Angeles County Medical Examiner-Coroner.

 "The Los Angeles County Sheriff's Department claims to be guided by principal values of Integrity, Accountability, Service and Ethics, but the Guardado family has seen NOTHING from this Department except a complete lack of transparency and accountability following the unjustified shooting of their son," family attorney Adam Shea said.
 "Justice delayed is justice denied."

+During an impromptu news conference in response to the independent autopsy report, Sheriff Alex Villanueva said not releasing some facts is meant to keep investigations from being "tainted in any way, shape or form."

+"We do understand the desire of the Guardado family to have answers sooner rather than later," said Chris Marks, commander of the department's detectives division.
+"We do not want to take any action which includes prematurely releasing information or reports that may compromise an investigation."

-Two deputies said they saw Guardado talking to someone in a car the night he died when he allegedly produced a handgun and started running, authorities said.
+The department said two deputies on patrol saw Guardado talking to someone in a car the night he died when he allegedly produced a handgun and started running.
 After a short foot chase into an alley, Guardado was shot and pronounced dead at the scene.

+Video cameras in the area did not capture the events leading up to Guardado's death, Marks said.
+He said a gun was recovered at the scene that appeared to be pieced together with different components.

+Six rounds were collected but no evidence exists that shows Guardado shot at the deputies, Marks added.
+Investigators are trying to find individuals believed to have been at the scene or witnessed parts of the fatal encounter, he said.

-Attorneys for the two deputies -- Miguel Vega, who opened fire, and Chris Hernandez, who did not shoot -- told the Los Angeles Times the shooting was justified.
+Attorneys for the two deputies -- identified by local media outlets as Miguel Vega, who opened fire, and Chris Hernandez, who did not shoot -- told the Los Angeles Times the shooting was justified.

+Hernandez has been interviewed by investigators while Vega is scheduled to talk with authorities, Marks told reporters.
+Both are still employed with the department.

-Guardado's family and local activists have expressed doubt about the department's narrative of events leading up to his death.
+Guardado's family and local activists have expressed doubt about the official narrative of events leading up to his death.
 The department has still not explained why Vega fired his weapon.

 CLICK HERE FOR THE FOX NEWS APP

-The sheriff's department did not immediately respond to a Fox News request for comment.
-Last month, Sheriff Alex Villanueva said he reached out to the state attorney general to monitor the investigation out of an "abundance of caution."
+Last month, Villanueva said he reached out to the state attorney general to monitor the investigation out of an "abundance of caution."

 Guardado's family said he was working as a security guard at the auto repair shop because the owner wanted to deter graffiti vandals.
+Marks said the location had been the subject of complaints and that someone was shot in the area a week prior to Guardado's death.